robhagemans/hoard-of-bitfonts/README.md

 The plain-text `.draw` format is a generalisation of [Roman Czyborra's hexdraw format](http://czyborra.com/unifont/), in that:
 - I use it to store fonts of all sizes (in the obvious way)
 - The code points can be those of the original character set, rather than unicode

+You can also <a href="http://robhagemans.github.io/monobit/">see the fonts as images</a>.